 Read Our 2023 Annual Outcomes Report

-Gender Dysphoria Treatment for Teens and Young Adults
+Gender Identity & Dysphoria Disorder Treatment for Teens and Young Adults

 Gender dysphoria is typically diagnosed through a clinical evaluation by a mental health or healthcare professional.
 This involves assessing a person’s experiences and feelings related to their gender identity, including any distress or discomfort associated with their gender assigned at birth.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) outlines the complete diagnostic criteria.
 Diagnosis of gender dysphoria is not meant to pathologize being transgender but to make it easier for people to get the healthcare and support they need, like hormone therapy or gender-affirming surgery.